Main Street Capital Corp (MAIN) CEO Dwayne Hyzak on Q1 2020 Results - Earnings Call Transcript

 Michael Ramirez

-Follow-up if I may, so it's quite understandable that you're not going to provide your usual guidance, but thanks for the color regarding around the dividend, interest income and fees, just curious maybe more of a high level with the uncertainty of portfolio of future prospects and inability to pay interest income and dividend and fees you could collect on your origination, what are your thoughts about so to temporarily passing inventory to variable dividend policy?
+Follow-up if I may, so it's quite understandable that you're not going to provide your usual guidance, but thanks for the color regarding around the dividend, interest income and fees, just curious maybe more of a high level with the uncertainty of portfolio of future prospects and ability to pay interest income and dividend and fees you could collect on your origination, what are your thoughts about sort of temporarily possibly moving toward a variable dividend policy?

 Brent Smith